rockroman/CI_PP5_Blade/README.md

     - Wishlist -app containing list of products that authenticated user can save to purchase or have as an products to review for later

+### Code structure beside created apps

+- settings.py: This file contains configuration settings for your Django project, such as database settings, installed apps, and middleware.
+- Procfile: This file defines the commands executed during deployment of your Django app on a hosting platform.
+- Templates: The project includes a base-level folder containing fundamental templates that are extended throughout other templates such as base.html, navigation, toast messages files and footer.html.
+It also includes templates for user authentication.
+Additionally, each app within the project has its own templates folder with HTML files that support the specific functionality and promote reusability within the app.
+- Static: The project includes a "static" directory that contains the base CSS and JavaScript files.
+This directory serves as a central location for storing and organizing the static assets used throughout the project.
+In addition to the base-level files, each app within the project may have its own static directory to house CSS and JavaScript files specific to that app's functionality.

 ##### Back to [top](#table-of-contents)